jessxwu/jessxwu.github.io/src/content/blog/2024-04-30-scenes-from-the-last-eligible-year.md

   <figcaption><i>A scene from Close by Lukas Dhont.</i></figcaption>
 </figure>

-My favourite that year was the Palme d’Or winner, Ruben Östlund’s Triangle of Sadness, followed closely by Koreeda’s Broker, and Lukas Dhont’s coming of age masterpiece, “Close”.
-I found “Close” captivating for its poignant and authentic portrayal of youth - set against a beautiful, dreamy backdrop of Belgian flower farms.
-I often finding myself looking backwards and inwards, in a romantically nostalgic way, idealising the tales from my childhood (and yes, I still feel a child at heart, and forever will be despite my former protests on turning thirty).
-Times were simpler back then, I thought; but “Close” reminds me that the romanticized notion of youth is not immune to challenges.
+My favourite that year was the Palme d’Or winner, Ruben Östlund’s [*Triangle of Sadness*](https://www.imdb.com/title/tt7322224/), followed closely by Koreeda’s [*Broker*](https://www.imdb.com/title/tt19719836/), and Lukas Dhont’s coming-of-age masterpiece, [*Close*](https://www.imdb.com/title/tt9196192/).
+I found *Close* captivating for its poignant and authentic portrayal of youth — set against a beautiful, dreamy backdrop of Belgian flower farms.
+I often find myself looking backwards and inwards, in a romantically nostalgic way, idealising the tales from my childhood (and yes, I still feel a child at heart, and forever will be despite my former protests on turning thirty).
+Times were simpler back then, I thought; but *Close* reminds me that the romanticized notion of youth is not immune to challenges.

 I luckily had a mostly uncomplicated youth, but we forget now the trials and tribulations that accompany adolescence.
 Every challenge, no matter how seemingly trivial, holds weight and significance in the eyes of the beholder.
 Those are the experiences that shape us too, in the complex realities of our adulthood.

-My love affair with cinema traces back to the humblest of origins – a cramped apartment in an inner city neighborhood, where the flickering glow of the television screen became my window to a world of infinite possibilities (imagine the dramatism of Spielberg’s The Fabelmans, but more watching and less action).
+My love affair with cinema traces back to the humblest of origins – a cramped apartment in an inner city neighborhood, where the flickering glow of the television screen became my window to a world of infinite possibilities (... imagine the dramatism of Spielberg’s [*The Fabelmans*](https://www.imdb.com/title/tt14208870/), but more watching and less action).
 As a wide-eyed child navigating the complexities of a new country, I found solace, comfort, and inspiration in the stories unfolding before me.

 <figure>
   <img src="/fabelmans-scene.jpg" alt="Scene from The Fabelmans'">